Why I Talk to Myself (Any Why You Should, Too)

 I've noticed over the years that my thoughts are tools that craft my reality.
 The more positivity I can generate, the more opportunities appear before me.
 It's as simple as that.

-And there's another reason why I talk to myself.
+And there's another reason why I talk to myself in my head and out loud.
 I talk to myself to bring humor into my life.

 It could keep me amused when I was bored to tears.
 It could help me play games in my head to pass the time.